AthulKrishnaRenjith/Sonar-Signal-Classification/README.md

 ## Acknowledgments

 The dataset used in this project is sourced from the UCI Machine Learning Repository.
+For additional context and explanation, refer to [this video](https://youtu.be/fiz1ORTBGpY?si=l2dXpxbWZUuT2-0e) by Siddhardhan.